tomatolog/manticore/docs/8_sphinxql_reference/show_status_syntax.rst

     SHOW STATUS [ LIKE pattern ]

-<b>SHOW STATUS</b>, introduced in version 0.9.9-rc2, displays a number
+<b>SHOW STATUS</b> displays a number of useful performance counters.
+IO
-of useful performance counters.
-IO and CPU counters will only be available if searchd was started with –iostats and –cpustats switches respectively.
+and CPU counters will only be available if searchd was started with –iostats and –cpustats switches respectively.

 ::